vapor/docs/fluent/model.md

 When a `User` is saved, the `makeNode()` method will be called and the resulting `Node` will be saved to the database.
 The keys `id` and `name` are what we expect the columns or fields in the database to be named.

+> In most of the cases you do not need to be concerned about `context` argument of the `makeNode(context:)` method.
+It’s a part of the protocol that allows extensibility in more advanced or specific scenarios.

 ## Preparations

 Some databases, like MySQL, need to be prepared for a new schema.
 In MySQL, this means creating a new table.